farjadfazli/farjadfazli/README.md

 ### Hi there! 👋

-I am a Full Stack Web Developer with a background in network operations and system administration.
+I am a software engineer with a background in network operations and system administration.

 I enjoy traveling, hiking, and all things nature!